 To ensure the reinforcement is successful, it’s important to measure and track success at various intervals along the way.

-Reinforcement programs delivered by The Brooks Group include an ROI survey that identifies various success markers, including:
+Sales training reinforcement programs delivered by The Brooks Group include an ROI survey that identifies various success markers, including:

 - Additional sales that participants attribute to the training